 During the Interview

-- Sometimes internet connection can be slow, so pause when your interviewer has finished talking, to make sure that they are really finished and you are not going to start talking over them.
+- Sometimes internet connection can be slow, so pause when your interviewer has finished talking.
+This is to make sure that they are really finished and you are not going to start talking over them.
 Take it slow.

 - The interview process will be largely the same as a regular interview, with the same types of questions being asked.